App redesign on a budget

 At this point I felt I was nearing the completion of the proposal phase of the project and would move on to surveying implementation by IT.

-Second redesign: The new information architecture
+Second redesign: A new information architecture

 Further rounds of discussions happened among the stakeholders, allowing key concepts to cristalize further as I kept producing prototypes for them that gave an ever clearer view of what the final product would be like and how it would function.